Gebel el-Silsila: West bank subsites

-The rock-cut temple of Horemheb is referred to as the Great Speos and may have been created in a former sandstone quarry.
-The temple is dedicated to seven deities, including Amun, the local god Sobek and Horemheb himself.
-Later rulers included further scenes and inscriptions to this structure.
-The scenes on the facade of the Great Speos include Ramesses III offering Maat to Amun-Re, Mut, Khonsu and Sobek in one scene and offering Maat to Anhur-Shu in another scene.
+The rock-cut temple or Speos, known previously as the Temple of Horemheb, was created during the 18th Dynasty, in particular the reign of Hatshepsut (Nilsson, 2017).
+The temple was heavily over-carved during the Ramesside era, followed by centuries of graffiti from the Graeco-Roman, Christian and later periods.
+The Ramesside temple decoration is dedicated to seven deities, including Amun, the local god Sobek and Horemheb.
+The scenes on the facade of the Speos include Ramesses III offering Maat to Amun-Re, Mut, Khonsu and Sobek in one scene and offering Maat to Anhur-Shu in another scene.
 Elsewhere Ramesses II is depicted in the company of his Vizier Neferronpet, while offering Maat to Ptah and Sobek.
 The central doorway contains a stele showing Sety II before Amun-Re, Mut and Khons.
+Images of Sobek of Kheny have been defaced, part of a widespread iconoclasm targeted to the regional version of this god (Derbyshire, 2025).

-The Great Speos also contains two chapels belonging to Viziers.
+The Speos also contains two chapels belonging to Viziers.
 On the south end of the entrance is the chapel of Panehesy, Vizier to Merenptah.
 Panehesy is shown adoring Merenptah.
 Panehesy is also depicted on a stele showing Merenptah, Queen Isetnofret, and Prince Sety-Merenptah (later Seti II).
 On the northern end is a similar chapel of the Vizier Paser from the reign of Ramesses II.
 A stele in the doorway shows Ramesses II, Queen Isetnofret and Princess-Queen Bintanath.
 The king is offering Maat to Ptah and Nefertem.